WilsonPercival/WilsonPercival/benchmark collision/benchmark_collision_r285_3s.md

 At the beginning of the game, I create a thousand sprites in such a way that they do not overlap each other.

+You can try increasing the number of instances created if you have a fast computer to see the FPS drop.

 **Affected browsers/platforms:** Chrome

 **First affected release:** broke in r285-3s